 The Federal Library Services and Technology Act (LSTA) sub grant funds are provided to public libraries through a competitive grant process.
-Sub grants paid out in FY 2008 from LSTA 2006 allotment funds totaled \$409,635.
-Sub grant funds are also provided to partner organizations through the cooperative agreement process.
-For example, in support of the SC Book Festival, the SC State Library awarded the SC Humanities Council a 2008 LSTA \$42,858 sub grant, provided letters of support for their other grant applications, participated on the SC Book Festival Committee, arranged for private sponsorship of the Book Festival's "Brunching with the Authors" program and assisted with staffing of the SC booth at the September 2008 National Book Festival.
+The number of sub grants paid out in FY 2009 were reduced due to the necessitated budget cuts taken by our Agency.
+We did provide a few sub grants to our partner organizations through the cooperative agreement process.
+We provided sub grants to the SC Book Festival, the SC State Library awarded the SC Humanities Council a sub grant, provided letters of support for their other grant applications, participated on the SC Book Festival Committee, arranged for private sponsorship of the Book Festival's "Brunching with the Authors" program and assisted with staffing of the SC booth.